joduplessis/keg/README.md

 > Keg is a messaging queue.
 It's not suitable for production yet.
 Expect things to break & change without notice.
 It includes TypeScript support.

 ## Installation
-You can install the library directly from here until it gets to a post `0.0.0` state.
 ```
 npm i @joduplessis/keg
 ```